BrunoScheufler/lode/README.md

 ### reading the payload

-Since we use [wal2json](https://github.com/eulerto/wal2json) as the output plugin for lode, all messages we receive are in the wal2json format (format version 1).
+Since we use [wal2json](https://github.com/eulerto/wal2json) as the output plugin for lode, all messages we receive are in the wal2json format (version 1).

 #### notes on replica identity